Deploy on Fly.io

 To connecting the Postgres database with the app, we need to attach by using this command:

-flyctl postgres attach --postgres-app <POSTGRES_APP_NAME>
+flyctl postgres attach <POSTGRES_APP_NAME>

-Step 5: Setup Redis instance
+Step 4: Setup Redis instance

-To spin up a Redis instance, please follow this official documentation.
+To spin up a Redis instance, please follow this official documentation (opens in a new tab).

-Step 6: Configure fly.toml
+Step 5: Configure fly.toml

 file